sneha-gireesha/bi0s_task/Bandit.md

 ### Learning outcome:
 opened the file given in level 13 to 14 ``` /etc/bandit_pass/bandit14```
 nd got the password
-* nc is a tool that allows you to send and receive data over a network.

 *netcat is where you can send and receive messages or files easily between computers.

 Flag: